 Where can you cut back on your spending?

-If you are serious about saving for travel, you need to look carefully at all your spending habits and starting thinking how you can cut back.
+If you are serious about saving for travel, you need to look carefully at all your spending habits and start thinking about how you can cut back.
 It might seem a bit tedious, but saving a few pounds here and there starts to really add up over time.
-Here are 17 tips to get you started:
+Here are some tips to get you started:

 Minimalism and long-term travel go well together.
 Embracing a minimalist lifestyle could save you heaps of money each month.
 Check out: how minimalism can help you travel the world.